EEgunn/Data_Course_GUNN/README.md

 I think I need to consider shorter nails which makes me sad and will make my friends and my cat sad also but trying to type with these stilettos is even more sad I'm super excited for this class ><
+What does the -m after git commit mean?